Tuesday, March 24, 2026

 -Pablo Torres & Mark Cormier, 2025

-Introduction: This blog contains the video recording, content, activities, and support material for a two hour interactive webinar given on December 12, 2025 for Centro Cultural Costarricense Norteamericano as the 84th epidosde of the PD Talks: Professional Development Sessions webinar series
+Introduction: This blog contains the video recording, content, activities, and support material for a two hour interactive webinar given on December 12, 2025 for Centro Cultural Costarricense Norteamericano as the 84th epidsode of the PD Talks: Professional Development Sessions webinar series

 Session Goals